herbsonsilva/aws-eb-java-example/README.md

 ## :rocket: Tecnologias

-Este projeto foi desenvolvido para o módulo de Cloud Computing do curso de [MBA em Full Stack Web Development][curso] usando as seguintes tecnologias:
+Este projeto foi desenvolvido para o módulo de Cloud Computing do curso de [MBA em Full Stack Web Development][curso] utilizando as seguintes tecnologias:

 This project was developed for the Cloud Computing module of the Full Stack Web Development MBA course using the following technologies: